Paediatric Vision Therapy in Delhi

 School & Coaching Context Review

-We discuss the specific academic demands - Class, subjects, coaching schedule, exam dates.
-For a Delhi child preparing for JEE or NEET, the visual demands of Physics diagrams and dense Biology text differ from a child in Class 6.
-The programme is calibrated accordingly and scheduled around the annual exam cycle.
+We review Class, subjects, coaching schedule, and exam dates.
+A Delhi JEE/NEET aspirant has different visual demands from a Class 6 student.
+The programme is calibrated accordingly and scheduled around the exam calendar.

 Weekly Supervised Telehealth Sessions

-Each 45–60 minute session is live with a COVD-certified specialist.
-Activities target the specific visual skills identified as deficient - convergence, tracking, accommodative flexibility, visual processing, or binocular integration.
-Sessions are engaging and structured for the child's age and attention span.
+Each 45-60 minute live session targets specific deficits - convergence, tracking, accommodative flexibility, or binocular integration - structured for the child's age and attention span with a COVD-certified specialist.

 Daily Home Exercises (20-25 Minutes)

-Between sessions, daily exercises reinforce the therapeutic work.
-For Delhi children with heavy coaching schedules, we design these to be achievable without compromising study time - typically 20–25 minutes, ideally in the morning before coaching begins or in the evening break.
-Parent involvement is built in at the start, then reduced as the child becomes independent.
+Daily exercises reinforce session work within a Delhi child's coaching schedule - 20-25 minutes, typically before coaching or in the evening break.
+Parent involvement is structured at the start, then reduced as the child becomes independent.

 Why Delhi Parents Choose Caring Vision Therapy for Their Children